 After months of hard work, the pandal is inaugurated by some celebrities and is then opened to the public on the day of Chaturthi(4th day).
 For past few years some popular Puja Pandals got innagurated during Dwitiya(2nd day) and Tritiya(3rd day).
-Thanks to some new mobile apps the people won’t face any problem finding the Puja Pandal.
+Thanks to Google Maps and some new mobile apps the people won’t face any problem finding the Puja Pandal.

 Eating Around During Puja

 The menu of the restaurants gets shortened during this festive period of 7 days.
 Dishes that take more time to prepare or unpopular dishes are generally removed from the menu.
 So if anyone is planning for lunch or dinner during the festival, it’s better to reserve(may not be available at all restaurant during this period) your seat earlier or prepare to wait for long hours.
 I being an impatient guy always end up eating fast food like sandwich, burger, momos or pizzas from the roadside stalls.

-Now coming to the transport; if you are planning to go around the city to witness some pandal during Puja there are many public transports available in the city buses, trains, metros, taxis(yellow taxi, AC taxis, Ola, Uber etc…) and most of the transport agency (travel agency) who rent their cab along with their driver.
+Now coming to the transport; if you are planning to go around the city to witness some pandal during Puja there are many public means of transport available in the city buses, trains, metros, taxis(yellow taxi, AC taxis, Ola, Uber etc…) and most of the transport agency (travel agency) who rent their cab along with their driver.

 The prices of Ola and Uber really fluctuates and most of the time its quite high. we ended up paying 900 which was supposed to be Rs 350 normally.
 The availability of car gets difficult as the day progresses, also the price gets higher, so I will advice to take an OLA or UBER rental .
 I remember one of my friends did book an Ola and quite intelligently he did it at around 3:00 am for 6 hrs I think for which he didn’t miss the lighting but he was fortunate enough to miss the crowd.

 With the sound of Dhakis drum, the Puja formally starts from Sasthi (Bodhon).Most people choose to go out from Saptami evening as most of the office get shut on Saptami.
 So more crowd can be expected in pandals and metro also switch their service hours; instead of operating in morning hours they start from 2:00 pm and continue their service till 4:00 AM.

 Due to a heavy crowd, it’s also very difficult to find parking so one can expect to walk a long distance to see a pandal.
 Many roads get blocked.
-Last year i.e. 2017 Deshapriya Park did that amazing Durga idol in 2015 and a very good marketing campaign for which the whole crowd was rushing there so as a result Rash Behari Avenue was choked.
+In 2017 Deshapriya Park did that amazing Durga idol in 2015 and a very good marketing campaign for which the whole crowd was rushing there so as a result Rash Behari Avenue was choked.